Skip to main content

 SELECT *

-FROM travel-sample r
+FROM routes r

-JOIN travel-sample a ON r.airlineId = META(a).id
+JOIN airlines a ON r.airlineId = META(a).id

 WHERE a.country = "France";